junxit/us-congress-bills-117/metadata.md

 - 2021-02-11 — Introduced in House
 - 2021-02-11 — Introduced in House
 - 2021-02-11 — Referred to the House Committee on Natural Resources.
+- 2021-03-15 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2021-05-05 — Committee Consideration and Mark-up Session Held.
+- 2021-05-05 — Ordered to be Reported by Unanimous Consent.
+- 2021-05-05 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2021-07-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-07-26 — Considered under suspension of the rules. (consideration: CR H3858-3860)
+- 2021-07-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1029.
+- 2021-07-26 — Mrs. Dingell moved to suspend the rules and pass the bill.
+- 2021-07-26 — Placed on the Union Calendar, Calendar No. 79.
+- 2021-07-26 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-106.
+- 2021-07-26 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-106.